gridcoin-community/Gridcoin-Site/wiki/whitelist-process.md

 # Information for project admins

 ## What's the whitelist?
 Gridcoin has a list of projects that it rewards called the whitelist.
 People crunching on these projects are able to earn new Gridcoin from it.
 The creation and distribution of new Gridcoin is what sends the rewards to people crunching on a project, so a project does not have to spend anything for people to earn Gridcoin.
+You don't have to worry about distributing the rewards either, Gridcoin handles all of that.
+All you have to do is publish your user's stats for Gridcoin to base rewards off.

 ## What are the advantages of being on the whitelist?
 The main advantage of being on the whitelist is that more people will be interested in crunching on your project.
 Whitelisting usually leads to a large increase in users on the project increasing the available computing power.
 This could help you expand the scope of the work computed and or get faster results.
 Secondly, being on the whitelist helps increase awareness of the project.
 More people will see that the project exists since people using Gridcoin will often look at the whitelist to decide what to use BOINC for.